bruceravel/demeter/documentation/Athena/process/merge.rst

     data measured in fluorescence, a more concentrated sample has a larger edge step and is likely to give higher quality data.
-The choice between the three weighting options is made using the radio buttons in the Merge menu.
+The choice between the three weighting options is made using the radio buttons in the :guilabel:`Merge` menu.

 **Preferences**
     There are `preferences <../other/prefs.html>`__ which have some